Cementoss Guide

 Leveling Paths

-The Basic: this is the most common Levelling Path for Cementoss.
+This is the most common Levelling Path for Cementoss.
 It consists on levelling up Alpha to Level 9, followed up by levelling up Gamma to this same level, leaving Beta for last.
 This route is based on mobility and will give Cementoss various movement options aswell as a lot of ranged attacks, at the price of not having a reliable big damaging move.

-The Belligerent: this path is often used when Cementoss are forced to fight in earlier game.
+This path is often used when Cementoss are forced to fight in earlier game.
 Since Cementoss is a level dependant character (weak early game, really strong late game), this is the most optimal route if you want to have a chance at fighting.
 This path will make his Alpha and Beta reach the sweet spot between Weak and Really Strong (Level 4) leaving him with decent movement and attack options.
 After reaching those sweet spots you can keep levelling up following The Striker path.

 Techs